hashicorp/boundary-plugin-aws/plugin/service/host/README.md

 The following `attributes` are valid on an AWS host catalog resource:

 - `disable_credential_rotation` (bool): If `true`, credential rotation will not be performed.
-See the [Credential Rotation](../../../README.md#credential-rotation) section above.
+See the [Credential Rotation](../../../README.md#credential-rotation) readme for more information.
 - `region` (string): The region to configure the host catalog for.
 All host sets in this catalog will be configured for this region.

-The following `secrets` are valid on an AWS host catalog resource:
+The following `secrets` are required on an AWS host catalog resource:

 - `access_key_id` (string): The access key ID for the IAM user to use with this host catalog.
 - `secret_access_key` (string): The secret access key for the IAM user to use with this host catalog.

+See the [Credential Rotation](../../../README.md#credential-rotation) readme for more information.

 ### Host Set